Ahdeyyy/paystack-api/README.md

 // Check the status of the response if (created_request.status) {
-  // Work with the response data
+  // Work with the response success data
 } else {
   // Work with the response error data
 }
 ```

 ### Payment request